 ShipBob also helps you distribute your inventory strategically near order destination hubs, enabling you to offer low-cost two day delivery (via ground shipping) to the continental US and achieve the same cost-savings as you would with ship from store.

 And while a ship from store model requires you to invest in your own IMS, ShipBob’s dashboard provides top-notch omnichannel inventory management capabilities at no extra cost to you.

 Our system offers real-time inventory tracking across all your DTC and B2B channels, so that you can see exactly how your inventory is moving as ShipBob picks, packs, and ships orders for you — even for retail dropshipping and distribution.

 Here are answers to the top questions about shipping from stores.

 Large retailers with a very strong physical store network (such as Target, Walmart, Best Buy, or Kohl’s) tend to use the ship from store fulfilment method.
 If you already have store spaces in prime locations close to the customer, it is possible to use them as inventory sources for orders.

 Is shipping from the store cheaper?

-No, shipping from stores is considered one of the more expensive fulfillment options.
-This is primarily owing to the additional investment that needs to go into buying and storing safety stock and increased labor and training costs.
+No, shipping from stores is considered one of the more expensive fulfilment options.
+This is primarily owing to the additional investment that needs to go into buying and storing safety stock and increased labour and training costs.

-ShipBob can fulfill DTC and B2B ecommerce orders, ship online orders directly to end customers, and ship bulk orders to retail stores.
+ShipBob can fulfil DTC and B2B ecommerce orders, ship online orders directly to end customers, and ship bulk orders to retail stores.